Emerson effect

-The Emerson effect is the increase in the rate of photosynthesis after chloroplasts are exposed to light of wavelength 680 nm (deep red spectrum) and more than 680 nm (far red spectrum).
-When simultaneously exposed to light of both wavelengths, the rate of photosynthesis is far higher than the sum of the red light and far red light photosynthesis rates.
+The Emerson effect is the increase in the rate of photosynthesis after chloroplasts are exposed to light of wavelength less than 680 nm (deep red spectrum) and more than 680 nm (far red spectrum).
+When simultaneously exposed to light of both wavelengths, the rate of photosynthesis is higher than the sum of the red light and far red light photosynthesis rates.
 The effect was early evidence that two photosystems, processing different wavelengths, cooperate in photosynthesis.

 History

 Robert Emerson described the eponymous effect in 1957.
 In his paper he observed that: